 Display your roof gutter herb planter by mounting it to a wall, or hanging it off the edge of a counter.
 You can also drill holes into either side of the gutter, and use twine to hang it from the ceiling in front of a window.
 Compared to a bulky plant box, these gutters are a great space-saver.

 Keep an eye out for old tea tins or galvanized tin pots.
 These containers can easily fit on a windowsill, and look great all on their own.
-Placed in a row, a collection of tins of varying heights mixed with recycled terra-cotta plants creates a beautiful little vignette in your kitchen.
+A collection of tins of varying heights mixed with terra-cotta pots creates a beautiful little vignette in your kitchen.

 Ladders and Shelves